Sleep and night-time disturbance

-People with dementia with Lewy bodies tend to have a particular kind of sleep problem: rapid eye movement sleep behaviour disorder.
+People with dementia with Lewy bodies tend to have a particular kind of sleep problem.
+They'll often experience rapid eye movement sleep behaviour disorder.
 It may be one of the first signs of the condition.

 Dealing with sleep problems

-It is always best to try promoting better sleep without using drugs, before considering any medication.
+It is always best to try promoting better sleep without using drug, before considering any medication.